Agoric/agoric-sdk/packages/SwingSet/docs/devices.md

 retval = D(devicenode).method(args)
 ```

-## Device access to Vats
+## Device Access to Vats

-Devices get access to a special message-delivery queue which is serviced
+Devices can send messages to vats.
+In particular, they can perform
-before the normal kernel run-queue.
-This allows e.g. a communication-channel
+`syscall.sendOnly()`, which pushes a message onto the kernel run-queue.
-device to give inbound messages to a comms vat quickly, without being queued
-on the normal escalators (since the comms vat might determine that the
-message is higher-priority than anything already on the escalators, so it
-must be given the opportunity to make this decision quickly).

-We have not yet determined how this access will be expressed.
-It might simply
-be a special escalator-id which effectively has an infinite budget, or it
-might need to be a separate syscall.
-Until we implement the escalator
-algorithm (and the associated Meters and Keepers), we simply add a
-`syscall.sendOnly` interface to both vats and devices, and defer the priority
+Unlike `syscall.send`, `sendOnly` does *not* support a result promise, so the
+device does not get to hear about the results of delivering the message.
-questions for later. `sendOnly` does not return anything.
+`sendOnly` does not return anything.

 The `deviceSlots` wrapper exposes `sendOnly` with a special wrapper: